TheHomeSchoolMom's local resource listings are sponsored by Time4Learning, where you can find resources, support groups, test prep info, and more.

-Our listing of New Jersey field trip destinations is ordered alphabetically by city.
-If you would like to submit a New Jersey field trip destination, you may do so using the red button above.
+Our listing of New Jersey jobs and volunteer opportunities for homeschoolers is ordered alphabetically by city.
+If you would like to submit a New Jersey co-op or academic resource, you may do so using the red button above.

 Quicklinks for Homeschooling in New Jersey